What's an eye test? Eye charts and visual acuity explained

 In the United States, the standard placement of the eye chart is on a wall that's 20 feet away from your eyes.
 Since many eye doctors' offices don't have rooms that are 20 feet long, in a smaller room the eye chart may hang behind the patient chair, using mirrors to make it appear in front of you at a simulated distance of 20 feet.

-20/20 vision (or really, 20/20 visual acuity) is considered "normal" vision, meaning you can read at 20 feet a letter that most human beings should be able to read at 20 feet.
+20/20 vision is considered "normal" vision, meaning you can read at 20 feet a letter that most human beings should be able to read at 20 feet.

-Eye charts can be configured in various ways, but generally, if you can read the big E at the top but none of the letters lower than that, your vision is considered 20/200.
+Eye charts can be configured in various ways, but generally, if during an eye test you can read the big E at the top but none of the letters lower than that, your vision is considered 20/200.
 That means you can read at 20 feet a letter that people with "normal" vision can read at 200 feet.
 So at 20/200, your visual acuity is very poor.

 In the United States you are considered "legally blind" if your best-corrected visual acuity (meaning, your best distance vision with eyeglasses or contact lenses) is 20/200 or worse.